Story of Creation

 If someone made a mistake about your identity and began to make demands from you.
 Would you pay them and meet their demands or would you say No there has been a mistake and none of this has anything to do with me.
 I am sure as soon as you established your true identity all demands would be withdrawn.
 No matter what evidence they had to prove their claim non of it would have anything to do with you.

-Some questions to consider here is.
+Some questions to consider here are.
 Are you finite and material or are you spiritual and eternal or can you be a mixture of both?

 If you are a spiritual and eternal being can you somehow prove it to yourself or others and escape demands such as disease lack and dis-harmony?